bartificer/programming-by-stealth/docs/pbs19.md

 These challenges are designed to be run in the [PBS JavaScript Playground](https://www.bartbusschots.ie/pbsdemos/pbs-JavaScriptPlayground/).
 You may also find the [PBS JavaScript cheatsheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) helpful.

-# Matching Postcast Episode 449
+# Matching Podcast Episode 449

 Listen Along: Chit Chat Accross the Pond Episode 449